 Meanwhile, in America, our culture of overtime is costing us dearly in mental health decline, increased work injury rates, and eroding job satisfaction, to name but a few of the consequences.

-All this is to say, if you want to improve employee engagement to retain your workforce, you might want to consider decreasing mandatory working hours.
+All this is to say, if you want to improve employee utilization to retain your workforce, you might want to consider decreasing mandatory working hours.
 Or at least making them flexible so employees can clock in when they’re at their most alert and focused.

 3. Host weekly or monthly social nights where no work talk is allowed.